lostanlen/scattering.m/doc/manual/wavelets.rst

 The integer :math:`N`, called ``gammatone_order`` in the specifications, is equal to :math:`4` by default.
 The bigger the :math:`N`, the more symmetric (hence "Morlet-like") the wavelet will be.
 The attenuation parameter :math:`\alpha` is automatically inferred from the required quality factor, through a tedious closed-form equation.

-.. todo:: Document that closed-form equation in the developer's documentation.
+..
+TODO: Document the closed-form equation in the developer's documentation.

 RLC wavelet
 -----------